So you’ve done it…

 It’s Sunday by the way.
 Sleeping in a minibus isn’t easy for some and some consideration should be given as to how you will manage that part.

 Yes it’s hard, yes it’s tiring and yes you will want more afterwards!
-In the words of a famous sporting brand……… Just Do It!
+In the words of a famous sporting brand…

-Where to begin and end?
+Where does the Challenge being and end?

-For joining the minibus ahead of your challenge we offer designated pick up points in Warrington, Manchester or Glasgow all with direct transport links to most of the major cities and towns in the UK.
+If you’d like to join a guided challenge with us we offer designated pick up points in Warrington, Manchester or Glasgow all with direct transport links to most of the major cities and towns in the UK.

 Other locations can always be discussed once you have booked.
 For those living in the south flying to Glasgow is often the easiest and by far the quickest option and we’ll pick up from the airport.

 Most people just want to get home and the best way to do this is normally by train.
 We offer standard drop offs at Chester, Warrington and Manchester stations with Chester being the best option for most.

-Whilst snoozing as you head ever closer to home you’ll be dreaming of your next great adventure.
+Whilst snoozing as you head ever closer to home you’ll be dreaming of your next great adventure!

-When to go?
+When is the best time of year to go?